Wenbox/simple_kvstore/README.md

 * Cache: just another optimization to the above mentioned issue.
 * Periodically clean up the append-only file used for persistence.
 * Checksums and authentication for data integrity and security.
-* Multi-threading: although this will cause race condition, but some non-critical part can benifit from it without locks.
+* Multi-threading: although this will cause race condition, but some non-critical part can benefit from it without locks.
 For example combined with sharding so that every thread take responsibility of one partition.
 Also some dedicated threads dealing with IO is a good choice.